Maine Hunting Laws and Regulations

 Hunting education is currently required in several U.S. states and Canadian provinces.

-All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Maine Hunter Education Firearms Card.
+All U.S. states, provinces, and other countries that have mandatory hunter education requirements will accept the Maine Hunter Education Firearms Card.
 Likewise, Maine will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA-USA requirements.
 (This is known as “reciprocity.”)